Emirates to raise debt as it braces for most difficult months ever

 International connectivity is crucial for Emirates' Gulf hub model, which transformed Dubai six years ago into the world's busiest international airport.
 It does not operate domestic flights and most of its passengers transit through its hub.

-Emirates sister company dnata saw profit drop by 57per cent in the year through March 31 to 618 million dirhams, which the company attributed to investments in its catering and airport services divisions and weak demand in its travel business.
+Emirates sister company dnata saw profit drop by 57 per cent in the year through Mar 31 to 618 million dirhams, which the company attributed to investments in its catering and airport services divisions and weak demand in its travel business.

 Dnata has laid off some employees so that they could be eligible for unemployment schemes, Sheikh Ahmed said in the internal email.